gruntwork-io/terragrunt/docs/_docs/02_features/provider-cache.md

 * `$HOME/Library/Caches/terragrunt/providers` on Darwin
 * `%LocalAppData%\terragrunt\providers` on Windows

 The file structure of the cache directory is identical to the Terraform [plugin_cache_dir](https://developer.hashicorp.com/terraform/cli/config/config-file#provider-plugin-cache) directory.
-If you already have cached providers by Terraform [plugin_cache_dir](https://developer.hashicorp.com/terraform/cli/config/config-file#provider-plugin-cache) or want to store them in a different directory, you can override this path with your own using the flag [`terragrunt-provider-cache-dir`](https://terragrunt.gruntwork.io/docs /link/cli-options/#terragrunt-provider-cache-dir):
+If you already have a directory with providers cached by Terraform [plugin_cache_dir](https://developer.hashicorp.com/terraform/cli/config/config-file#provider-plugin-cache), you can set this path using the flag [`terragrunt-provider-cache-dir`](https://terragrunt.gruntwork.io/docs /link/cli-options/#terragrunt-provider-cache-dir), to make cache server reuse them.

 ``` shell
 terragrunt plan \